Steps for the DIY Photo Frame

 The glass, the paint, and in the backside cardboard or plywood and attach it with some “Screws pieces for hanging pictures”.
 I placed them around the edge of the backside of the frame to hold the image and the back in place.

 Add two small eye screws and hang them where you like the most or give them as a present.
 I'm sure who receives it will be pleased with it.

 How much does a picture frame weigh

-A framed picture weigh between 7,05oz and 4,4lb.
+A framed picture weighs between 7,05oz and 4,4lb.
 But there are many factors that can influence the weight such as wood, paint, and the material it was painted on, and obviously the size if it is a small picture frame or a big one.
-So when yo do a photo frame can be light as a tablet or heavy as a thermos full of water.
+So when yo do a photo frame, it can be light as a tablet or heavy as a thermos full of water.

 How much does it cost to frame a painting

 The cost of framing art will depend if you have the machines to work or not and if you are planning to do several frames or only one.
-In this last case, it'll be inefficient because you will have materials left over which you paid for only one painting.
-So I recommend doing a couple of frames or think about what other thing you can use the material left.
-And obviously, if you don't have the machines the cost of framing art is going to be much higher, so not always is cheaper to build your own frames.
+In this last case, it'll be inefficient because you will have left over materials which you paid for only one painting.
+So I recommend doing a couple of frames or think about what other thing you can do with the extra material.
+And obviously, if you don't have the machines, the cost of framing art is going to be much higher, so it's not always cheaper to build your own frames.
 If you are a beginner I don't recommend this work.
 But if you have the tools go for it!